LeonardoFacchin/Forbidden-Lands-System-FVTT/README.md

 Thanks to:
 - Free League Publishing for creating a great RPG
 - Atropos for creating the outstanding Foundry VTT and building such a tight-knit community
+- Game-icons.net for all the great svg art and icons
 - The Discord Foundry VTT community members.
 Without their help I wouldn't have been able to put this system together
 - senutnareph, for creating the high quality dice icons and sharing them with the community ( https://www.reddit.com/r/ForbiddenLands/comments/amyzeq/forbidden_lands_dice_icons_for_roll20/ )
 - eldersign for his precious feedback and his willingness to playtest this system.